-The current Executive Chair and CEO is the largest Linamar shareholder.
+- The current Executive Chair and the former CEO is the largest Linamar shareholder.
 Her investment in Linamar also represents a significant portion of her personal wealth.
 As a consequence, the Board believes that she is naturally incentivized to be risk averse and take a long-term approach to value generation.
-While that thinking is beneficial for a substantial portion of Linamar's shareholders, the Board wants also to attract short and mid-term investors and therefore have incentivized the executive by aligning the majority of her compensation with the achievement of shorter-term annual goals.
-Philosophically, the aim of these short-term incentives is to encourage our executives to take prudent risks that will grow the business.

-Until recently, Linamar primarily competed in the automotive parts and supply business, which is highly cost sensitive and requires suppliers to provide annual cost reduction "give-backs" to OEM automobile assemblers.
-As a result, Linamar's ability to survive and compete against much larger direct competitors, like Magna, was premised heavily on its executive's ability to manage costs and generate long term, sustainable and profitable growth.
+While that thinking is beneficial for a substantial portion of Linamar's shareholders, the Board wants to also attract short and mid-term investors and therefore have incentivized the executive by aligning the majority of her compensation with the achievement of shorter-term annual goals.
+Philosophically, the aim of these short-term incentives is to encourage our executives to take prudent risks that will grow the business. - Similarly, Linamar's new CEO has a material portion of his personal wealth invested in the Company, following many years of serving in executive positions.
+By tying a substantial portion of his compensation to the profitability of the Company, he remains naturally incentivized to pursue sustainable growth strategies that are aligned with investor interests.
+Additionally, for over a decade a significant portion of his annual compensation has been in options which have a materially longer vesting period of 10 years than the share-based compensation received by other executives.
+In the Board's view, this naturally counterbalances the incentive to pursue short-term goals and is in line with the compensation philosophy used by many of Linamar's peers. - Until recently, Linamar primarily competed in the automotive parts and supply business, which is highly cost sensitive and requires suppliers to provide annual cost reduction "give-backs" to OEM automobile assemblers.
+As a result, Linamar's ability to survive and compete against much larger direct competitors was premised heavily on its executive's ability to manage costs and generate long term, sustainable and profitable growth.
 Profit and efficient use of capital, as calculated by EBT was, and continues, to be an excellent measure for Linamar's generation of shareholder value.
 An EBT indexed incentive structure connects compensation with the operational impact of everyday decisions and drives strong managerial focus on lean/efficient operations through effective management of costs.